An introduction to building a smart laboratory 2020

 The paper versus paperless discussion is as old as the existence of commercial computers.
 In the 1970s, just after the introduction of the first personal computer, Scelbi (Scientific, Electronic and Biological), Business Week predicted that computer records would soon completely replace paper.
 It took at least 35 years before paperless operations were accepted and successfully adopted in many work operations.
 Although they have been accepted in banking, airlines, healthcare and retail, they lag behind in science.

 Traditional mainstream LIMS will face challenges.
 LIMS has been a brilliant tool to manage predictable, repeatable planned sample, test and study data flows, creating structured data generated by laboratories.
 In R&D environments, unpredictable workflows creating massive amounts of unstructured data showed that current LIMS systems lack the capability effectively to manage this throughput.
 ELNs are great tools to capture and share complex scientific experiments, while an underlying scientific data management system (SDMS) is used to manage large volumes of data seamlessly.

-For the researcher, the ability to record data, make observations, describe procedures, include images, drawings and diagrams and collaborate with others to find chemical compounds, biological structures – without any limitation – requires a flexible user interface.
-For the QA/QC analyst or operator, the requirements for an integrated laboratory are quite different.
+The ability to record data, make observations, describe procedures, include images, drawings and diagrams and collaborate with others to find chemical compounds and biological structures – without limitations – requires a flexible user interface for the researcher.
+For the QA/QC analyst or operator, the requirements for an integrated laboratory are different.
 A simple, natural language-based platform to ensure that proper procedures are followed will be well received.

 Product innovation and formulators will need the capability to mine data across projects, analytical methods or formulations to create valuable insights.
 Transforming unstructured scientific experimental data into a structured equivalent will be mandatory to perform these tasks.